UQ-RCC/hpc-docs/Bunya-User-Guide.md

 Similary to information about for R packages.
 Python environments built with/for/on Tinaroo and FlashLite need to be reinstalled on Bunya.

+Please see [here](conda-environment.md) for more information on how to build conda environments on Bunya.

 #### Building software using EasyBuild

 Users can use EasyBuild to build their own software against existing modules on Bunya.